-In 2019, the administration of the Company and the proper organisation of its operations were handled by a six-member board: Juha Vidgrén (Chair of the Board), Mammu Kaario (Vice Chair of the Board), Matti Kylävainio, Juha Vanhainen, Janne Vidgrén and Jukka Vidgrén.
+In 2020, the administration of the company and the proper organisation of its operations were handled by a six-member board (until 27 May 2020): Juha Vidgrén (Chair of the Board until 27 May 2020), Mammu Kaario (Vice Chair of the Board), Matti Kylävainio, Juha Vanhainen, Janne Vidgrén and Jukka Vidgrén.
+Jarmo Vidgrén became a new member of the Board of Directors and its Chair on 27 May 2020.
+There have been seven members in the Board of Directors since 27 May 2020.